 A retirement party cannot go with the cake, right?
 So, if you love baking, you can bake a retirement cake by yourself for the retirement party.
 Or you can make it easy and order a cake.

 Even with the cake, you can incorporate the theme of the party on the cake.
-Check out a nearby bakery who can help you out and customize the best retirement cake.
+Check out a nearby bakery that can help you out and customize the best retirement cake.
 You can also put a funny photo of the retiree or a text on the cake.

 Read more: 90+ Retirement Cake Saying Ideas

 Depending on what kind of retirement party you’re planning, for example, lunch, brunch, dinner, or BBQ?
-You can add extra details by creating an additional snack station with favorite cravings of the retiree.
+You can add extra details by creating an additional snack station with the favorite cravings of the retiree.
 Or a drink station everyone at a party will love.

 Snack or Drink Station Ideas